Wars of Alexander the Great

-Prior to his death, Alexander had also made plans for a Hellenic military and mercantile expansion into the Arabian Peninsula, after which he planned to turn his armies to Carthage, Rome, and the Iberian Peninsula in the west.
-However, the Diadochi (his political rivals) abandoned these plans after he died; instead, within a few years of Alexander's death, the Diadochi began a series of military campaigns against each other and divided the territories of the Macedonian Empire among themselves, triggering 40 years of warfare during the Hellenistic period.
+Prior to his death, Alexander had also made plans for a Macedonian military and mercantile expedition into the Arabian Peninsula, after which he planned to turn west to Carthage, Rome, and the Iberian Peninsula..
+However, with Alexander's death, his generals, the Diadochi abandoned these plans and within a few years, began fighting against each other dividing the territories of the Macedonian Empire among themselves, these wars lasted for 40 years and took place during the Hellenistic period.

+Historical campaigns

 Background

-In 336, Philip II was assassinated by the captain of his bodyguard, Pausanias.
+In 336 BC, Philip II was assassinated by the captain of his bodyguards, Pausanias of Orestis.
 Philip's son, and previously designated heir, Alexander, was proclaimed king by the Macedonian noblemen and army.
 He also succeeded his father as head of the League of Corinth, a confederation of Greek states that were under the hegemony of Macedonia in order to combat the Achaemenid Empire.

 News of Philip's death roused many states into revolt, including Thebes, Athens, Thessaly, as well as the Thracian tribes to the north of Macedon.
 When news of the revolt reached Alexander, he took quick action.
-Although his advisers recommended the use of diplomacy, Alexander ignored the advice and instead proceeded to muster together his Macedonian cavalry of 3,000 men.
+Although his advisers recommended the use of diplomacy, Alexander ignored the advice and instead proceeded to gather his Macedonian cavalry of 3,000 men.
 Together, the army rode south towards Thessaly (Macedon's immediate neighbor to the south).
 When he found the Thessalian army blocking the pass between Mount Olympus and Mount Ossa, he had his men ride over Mount Ossa.
 When the Thessalians awoke, they found Alexander at their rear.
 The Thessalians quickly surrendered, and their cavalry was added to Alexander's force.
 He then proceeded south, towards the Peloponnese.

 Alexander stopped at Thermopylae, where he was recognized as the leader of the Sacred League before heading south to Corinth.
 Athens sued for peace and Alexander received the envoy and pardoned anyone involved with the uprising.
 At Corinth, he was given the title 'Hegemon' of the Greek forces against the Persians.
 Whilst at Corinth, he heard the news of a Thracian uprising in the north.